Tixul/NgpCraft_MCP/README.md

 | **NgpCraft Learn** | Bilingual FR/EN course site |
 | **NgpCraft MCP** | ← this project — LLM knowledge + validation layer |

-The MCP is the glue that makes AI assistance for NGPC actually work.
-The others are the ingredients.